 Anyone who has ever had a good teacher knows just how important their support can be.
 And if you had a really great teacher, you know that support never ends.

 George learned that before a game against the Red Sox as his first-grade teacher from when he lived in New Britain, Conn., made the trek to Fenway Park.
-Not only did she carry a sign and don a Springer shirsey, but she even made cookies.
+Not only did she carry a sign and wear a Springer jersey, but she even made cookies.
 (Clair - mlb.com - 9/29/17)

 Oct 7, 2017: Piling the whole family into the car and making the 100-mile trip to Fenway Park from New Britain, Conn., was not an uncommon summer weekend activity for the Springer family.
 School came first, but sports were a big part of their world, and watching the Red Sox in person was something you didn't take lightly.
-That's what makes Game 3 of the American League Division Series at Fenway Park between the Astros and the Red Sox one that George Springer likely won't forget.
+That's what makes Game 3 of the Astros-Red Sox ALDS at Fenway Park one that George Springer likely won't forget.
 It will be the first postseason game Springer has seen in person at Fenway, and he'll be the leadoff hitter for the Astros.

 "The team over there isn't going to quit," Springer said.
 "We know who they are.
 We have to attack them the exact same way, and we'll play hard and we'll see what happens."
 The clincher at Yankee Stadium in 2015 marked the first time Springer's father, George Springer Jr., had seen a postseason game in person.
 He'll be in the stands at Fenway Park with his daughters and wife in what figures to be a proud moment.

-Springer has played in only seven games at Fenway Park in his career, three of which came last weekend when the Astros won three of four games from Boston to end the regular season.
+Springer has played in only seven games at Fenway Park in his career.
 The Astros' trip to Fenway Park in 2016 marked Springer's first time playing at Fenway.
 He was injured the first two years of his career when Houston came to Boston.